fhueske/flink-sql-demo/README.md

 ### Run a Query on the Snapshotted Data

-* Using the batch engine for better efficieny
+* Using the batch engine for better efficiency

 ```
 SET execution.type=batch;